getwhitespace/etch/README.md

 ## Benchmark

-Some numbers to get a rough idea about the performance
+Some numbers to get a rough idea about the performance.
+Benchmark is taken from https://github.com/slinso/goTemplateBenchmark.

 | Simple html            |             |                 |              |                  |
 | ---------------------- | ----------- | --------------- | ------------ | ---------------- |